JenilKundaliya/Weather-App/README.md

 After cloning the Repository->
 Make sure you have Node and npm installed in the local system.

+//Backend Setup

+1. Move to the 'backend' folder

+2. Run Command -> 'npm install' (inside the backend folder) This will install all the required dependencies for the Backend

+3. Once all the dependencies are installed-
+   Run Command -> 'npm run dev' (inside the backend folder)

+This will start running the server for Backend.
+The Server will start running default on PORT 8001

+//Frontend Setup

+1. Move to the 'frontend' folder

-1. Run Command -> 'npm install' (at the root folder) This will install all the required dependencies
+2. Run Command -> 'npm install' (inside the frontend folder) This will install all the required dependencies for the Frontend

-2. Once all the dependencies are installed-
+3. Once all the dependencies are installed-
-   Run Command -> 'npm run dev' (at the root folder)
+   Run Command -> 'npm run dev' (inside the frontend folder)

-This will start running the server for Frontend and Backend Both
+This will start running the server for Frontend

--- For Frontend
 The App will start running default on PORT: 3000 --Local URL for FE =>

 http://localhost:3000

--- For Backend
-The Server will start running default on PORT 8001

 Once both the servers are running-